 I enetered my first powerlifting competition earlier this year and had an awesome time.
 It has just cemented in my mind that I want to continue to improve and get as brutally strong as possible.
 The contest certainly didn't go by without it's hiccups however so in the spirit of trying to save someone the same type of issues I faced these are the things that I learned the hard way:

 Into all things Strength and Conditioning.
 A bachelors degree in Leisure Studies and an M.B.A.
-Certified PT (ISSA) & Specialist in Strength and Conditioning (SSC ISSA) & Sports Nutrition (SSN ISSA).
+Certified Elite Trainer with the ISSA - PT, Specialist in Strength and Conditioning & Sports Nutrition.
 Gym owner 12RND Fitness, Published author on Powerlifter Today.
 I compete in IPF sanctioned powerlifting competitions and am a former professional Rugby player.